ElGuilleOfficial/microfrontends-project/host-app/README.md

 # 🧩 Microfrontend Host

-This project acts as the main container (host) within a microfrontend architecture.
-Its purpose is to orchestrate and render independent microfrontends—such as those for Rick and Morty and Harry Potter—using Module Federation with Vite.
+This project serves as the **main container (host)** within a **microfrontend architecture**.
+Its purpose is to orchestrate and render independent microfrontends—such as **Rick and Morty** and **Harry Potter**—using **Module Federation** with Vite.

 ---

 ## 🧠 What is a Microfrontend?

-A microfrontend is an architecture that decomposes a large web application into multiple smaller, self-contained applications.
-Each microfrontend can be developed, tested, and deployed separately, and then integrated into a central container or host.
+A **microfrontend** is an architectural style where a large web application is broken down into smaller, independent apps.
+Each microfrontend can be developed, tested, and deployed separately, and then integrated into a central container or *host*.

 ---